 Place in a bowl and sprinkle a ½ tsp of salt.

 chadon beni, ½ tsp salt, onion and garlic.

 While cooking add the tomato paste and soy sauce.

-Layer a greased baking dish with plantain followed by the meat.
+baking dish with plantain followed by the meat.

 Note: Make sure to reserve some of the cheese for the topping.